 Born on what is now L. Ron Hubbard Way, three miles from the Hollywood Sign, Haym Hirsh spent the first quarter-century of his life in California, receiving his BS degree in 1983 from the Mathematics and Computer Science departments at UCLA and his MS in 1985 and PhD in 1989 from the Computer Science Department at Stanford University.
-Unhappy with the weather, he moved to Pittsburgh when he found a way to spend his final year at Stanford at the University of Pittsburgh and Carnegie Mellon University.
+Unhappy with the weather, he moved to Pittsburgh when he found a way to spend his final year at Stanford at Carnegie Mellon University and the University of Pittsburgh.
 The following year he achieved his life-long dream of living in New Jersey by joining the faculty of the Computer Science Department at Rutgers University.
 As part of his never-ending spiritual quest, he has also spent time as visiting faculty at Carnegie Mellon University (in their School of Computer Science), MIT (in various combinations of the Artificial Intelligence Laboratory, Laboratory for Computer Science, the Sloan School of Management, and the Center for Collective Intelligence), and NYU (in the Information Systems Department at the Stern School of Business).
-From 2003 to 2006 he served as Chair of the Rutgers University Computer Science Department, and from 2006 to 2010 he served as Director of the Division of Information and Intelligent Systems at the National Science Foundation.
-By 2012 he pined so greatly for his lost bureaucratic self-actualization that he was consecrated once again as department chair at Rutgers.
-However, still unsatisfied with the weather and seeking to reach new levels of self-actualization, a year later he moved to Cornell to serve as Dean of Computing and Information Science.
-He has since returned to his secular life and is now a Professor in the Departments of Computer Science and Information Science at Cornell.
+From 2003 to 2006 (and, again, from 2012 to 2013) he served as Chair of the Rutgers University Computer Science Department, and from 2006 to 2010 he served as Director of the Division of Information and Intelligent Systems at the National Science Foundation.
+However, still unsatisfied with the weather and seeking to reach new levels of self-actualization, he subsequently moved to Cornell University to serve as Dean of Computing and Information Science.
+Most recently, after returning to his secular life as a Professor in the Departments of Computer Science and Information Science at Cornell, he still pined so greatly for his lost bureaucratic self-actualization that he agreed to serve as Director of the CS Master of Engineering program.
 When he is not teaching courses or conducting research, he writes silly biographies with lots of gratuitous pointers to other web pages.

 No animals were harmed in the creation of this web page.